dwyl/product-roadmap/checklists.md

 both on a _personal_ level and in _any_ field of work.
 The concepts in the book are simple, both to understand and explain;
-checklists help us to not forget important steps in tasks, they dramatically reduce errors (_which all humans are prone to_) and can be used safely speed up execution without loss of quality/effectiveness.
+checklists help us to not forget important steps in tasks.
+They dramatically reduce errors (_which all humans are prone to_) and can be used to safely speed up execution without loss of quality/effectiveness.

-> “under conditions of complexity, not only are checklists a help, they are required for success.” ~ Atul Gawande, The Checklist Manifesto: How to Get Things Right
+> “_under conditions of complexity, not only are checklists a help, they are required for success._” <br />
+~ Atul Gawande, The Checklist Manifesto: How to Get Things Right

 Atul does a excellent job of explaining how several industries/sectors/professions